SeisComP/seiscomp/doc/base/glossary.rst

       by analyzing three-component seismic recordings.

    preferred magnitude
-      a) The network magnitude representing the strength of an event best.
+      #.
+The network magnitude representing the strength of an event best as
+         automatically selected by :ref:`scevent` or interactively.
-      b) Attribute of the QuakeML object Event, see :term:`event`.
+      #.
+Attribute of the QuakeML object Event, see :term:`event`.

    preferred origin
-      a) The origin representing the location of an event best; generally, the location based on the most picks or reviewed/revised by an operator.
+      #.
+The origin representing the location of an event best; generally, the location based
+         on the most picks or reviewed/revised by an operator.
+The preferred origins is automatically selected by :ref:`scevent` or interactively.
-      b) Attribute of the QuakeML object Event, see :term:`event`.
+      #.
+Attribute of the QuakeML object Event, see :term:`event`.

    QuakeML
       A XML scheme developed as an open standard for seismological meta data exchange (http://www.quakeml.org).